yuan-cc/yuan-cc.github.io/events.md

 My PhD dissertation is approved by the Committee and the Graduate School.

 **June 17** <br />
-The type 003 Aircraft Carrier 'Fujian' (福建舰) featuring an electromagnetic catapult is now finally announced and launched.
-Congratulations to Chinese Navy! <br />
+* The type 003 Aircraft Carrier 'Fujian' (福建舰) featuring an electromagnetic catapult is now finally announced and launched.
+Congratulations to Chinese Navy!
-Our SGRB paper with Kohta, Peter, Imre, Dafne, and Asaf has now been published in ApJ, and is available at https://doi.org/10.3847/1538-4357/ac6ddf.
+* Our SGRB paper with Kohta, Peter, Imre, Dafne, and Asaf has now been published in ApJ, and is available at https://doi.org/10.3847/1538-4357/ac6ddf.

 **April 19, 10 am (EDT) <br />
 PhD defense (hybrid: Davey Lab 339 and zoom link TBD)**